 - The best noise-cancelling earbuds for blocking out distractions

 What are the best sport headphones?

-Based on our testing, we think the best sport headphones for working out are the Jabra Elite Active 75t.
+Based on our testing, our pick of the best sport headphones for working out is the Jabra Elite Active 75t.
 They provide amazing comfort and outperform most competitors in several key categories, including battery life, durability, sound, and special features.
 It is one of the few products to earn a perfect score from Tom’s Guide.

-Apple iPhone owners have a bigger selection to choose from between the AirPods Pro (another perfect score recipient), Beats Powerbeats Pro, and the all-new Beats Powerbeats 4.
+iPhone owners have the luxury of choosing from between the AirPods Pro (another perfect score recipient), Beats Powerbeats Pro, and the Beats Powerbeats 4.
 All three models produce impressive sound and are a cinch to pair with any Apple smartphone, while boasting their own distinctive features.
 The AirPods Pro comes with active noise cancellation, whereas the Powerbeats Pro and Powerbeats 4 have longer battery life and a more suitable fit for intense workouts.
-Apple’s H1 chip also powers each device and opens the portal to many cool iOS 13 tricks.
+Apple’s H1 chip also powers each device and opens the portal to many cool iOS tricks.

 The best sport headphones you can buy today

 An all-around performer that hits every mark, the Elite Active 75t currently stands as the best sport headphones for working out.
 Jabra somehow managed to scale down the design, while increasing battery life (7.5 hours per charge, 28 hours with charging case) and the IPX rating (IP57), making these buds waterproof, dust- and sweat-resistant.
 Jabra also sells the buds in a variety of striking colorways, including Copper Black, Grey, Mint, Navy, Sienna, and Titanium Black.